-Our Awards are a recognition of highly qualified women cardiologists who are taking action to improve patient care in their specialty.
+The Women As One Awards recognize highly qualified women cardiologists who are taking action to improve patient care in their specialty.
 These awards offer targeted funding, mentorship, and networking opportunities.
 By providing support and visibility to talented women, we hope to develop a more equitable healthcare workforce.

 Globally, the number of women in leadership positions in medicine is consistently low.
-The reasons for this are well-documented, and the consequences are severe, both for women in practice and women in training.
-Women physicians fall behind their male counterparts in terms of professorship rank, compensation, editorial board participation, and clinical trial leadership.
+The reasons for this are well documented, and the consequences are severe for both women in practice and women in training.
+Women physicians lag behind their male counterparts in professorial rank, compensation, editorial board service, and clinical trial leadership.
 These disparities are particularly stark when considering advanced medical subspecialties such as cardiology.
 Women in these subspecialties also report a notable lack of access to adequate mentorship opportunities despite mentorship being a vital contributor to equity among care providers and the diversity of key opinion leaders.

-The awards escalate a highly qualified group of women physicians by providing them with funding, targeted mentorship, and a suite of professional advancement opportunities.
+The Women As One Awards escalate a highly qualified group of women physicians by providing them with funding, targeted mentorship, and a suite of professional advancement opportunities.
 These awards have the potential to expeditiously increase the number of women in visible leadership positions, poised to shepherd more women into these subspecialties and create a more equitable workforce for the future.

 Mentorship is consistently identified as a key factor in career success for women cardiologists.